 - China white, China girl

 Start the fentanyl addiction rehab admission process.

 Recovery Ways is here to listen and help.
 If you or a loved one is suffering from a fentanyl addiction our admissions coordinators can help find the best treatment available.
 Recovery Ways offers fully comprehensive and compassionate care for any adult suffering from addiction or a co-occurring disorder.
-We have four locations in the Salt Lake City area that provide inpatient treatment, medically supervised detox, sober living, PHP and intensive outpatient programs.
+We have three locations in the Salt Lake City area that provide inpatient treatment, medically supervised detox, sober living, PHP and intensive outpatient programs.

 Please call our specialists to start the admission process at 1-888-986-7848.